Careers Helping People with Disabilities

 Focusing on

-An estimated 12.6% of the U.S. population lives with a disability, and one in every four adults.
-Most challenges are physical (~14%) or cognitive (11%) in nature, although millions of Americans also have difficulty with vision, hearing, and overall self-care.
+An estimated 13% of the U.S. population lives with a disability, which is about 42.5 million individuals.
+Most challenges are physical or cognitive in nature, although millions of Americans also have difficulty with vision, hearing, and overall self-care with the risk factors for having a disability being higher for older Americans.
 While volunteers and family members play important roles in disability care, more and more people are making it a career.
-From special education teachers and home health aides to occupational and physical therapists, learn how you can help people with disabilities enjoy higher functioning and lower risk lives.

 Disabilities come in all shapes and severities, from minor vision or hearing loss to major spinal cord injury.
 And some disabilities may not be noticeable, even by the person who has it.
 To help better understand and organize disability research and overall care, the World Health Organization created 8 distinct categories, each with a unique set of disabilities within.
 We’ve detailed them below, and included information on some of the most popular careers that make a difference.